-Emotional safety refers to a state when an individual is able to be truly open and vulnerable in a relationship.
+Emotional safety refers to a state which an individual is able to be truly open and vulnerable in a relationship.
 When an individual feels emotionally safe, their social connections tend to thrive.
 When social connections are thriving, long-term relationships can be cultivated!

 How is Emotional Safety Disrupted in a Relationship?

 Threats to emotional safety in a relationship can come in all forms.
 From my experience, it is not the BIG arguments that cause couples to come into therapy.
-It is the SUBTLE threats that build and build over time that lead couples to question what has happened them.
+It is the SUBTLE threats that build and build over time that lead couples to question what has happened to them.
 These subtle threats include: feeling attacked and then feeling the need to counterattack, shutting down, being judged, being criticized, and being shamed.\

 How Can Emotional Safety Be Rebuilt?